da-the-dev/ExEx/README.md

 - `xx.deleteProfile` - Delete a profile.
 - `xx.editProfile` - Edit a profile *(chage what extension to enable/disable)*.
 - `xx.renameProfile` - Rename a profile.
 - `xx.duplcateProfile` - Duplicate a profile.
-Creates a new profile with the same extensions, but a different name.
-Usefull when a new profile should be created with extra extensions, but the old one must be preserved.
+- `xx.mergeProfile` - Merge profiles.

 ## Known Issues
 - Some extensions might require reloading the window after the profiles have been applied to activate (like Pylance for example).
 If some extensions are shown as enabled, but don't work, try reloading the window.
+It requires more testing.
+If you can, I'd appreciate if you'd report more issues.

 ## Future features
 Theese are some of my ideas for the future:
-- Merge profiles
+- Syncing with settings
 - Global profile and 'All' profile
-- Syncing with settings
 - Import/export a profile
-- Auto-update profiles when changes are made

 If you want, feel free to open a pull request if you want to contribute.

 ## Release Notes
 Check out [CHANGELOG](CHANGELOG.md) for changes in each version.